Programs can be customized to cultivate resilience and beat burnout in your healthcare, project management, and leadership teams.

 The Brilliance of Resilience: Beating Burnout In Challenging Times

-Answer: Be a strong, adaptable leader that cultivates resilient teams.
+Answer: Be an active, adaptable leader that plans for challenges and cultivates resilient teams.

-- Explore personal relationships with challenge, resilience, and growth
+- Explore their personal relationship with challenge, resilience, and growth

 - Generate powerful conversations that shatter stigmas around challenge and burnout

-- Create psychologically safe spaces for those experiencing challenge
+- Create psychologically safe spaces for those experiencing challenges

-- Utilize specific tools and skills to cultivate resilience and avoid burnout
+- Gain three specific strategies to cultivate resilience and avoid burnout for self and others

-What’s Did My Brain just Say?
-The Neuroscience of Highly Effective Conversations
+What Did Our Brains just Say?
+The Neuroscience of Effective Leadership Conversations

 Have you ever said something to someone that unintentionally upset, or even offended, them?
 Even with the best intentions, our words sometimes have unintended impacts.
 How do you recover from the disconnection and rebuild trust when that happens?